Lindor, Carrasco shine on Clemente Day, Mets beat Bucs 7-1

 Breaking out early at the plate in the opener of a four-game series, the Mets halted a five-game home losing streak and rebounded from a three-game sweep by the Chicago Cubs at Citi Field.

-New York improved to 6-7 in a 16-game stretch against Washington, Pittsburgh, Miami and Chicago — all more than 20 games under .500 this season.
+New York (90-55), which hasn’t lost four straight all year, improved to 6-7 in a 16-game stretch against Washington, Pittsburgh, Miami and Chicago — all more than 20 games under .500 this season.

 Michael Chavis had an RBI double in the second for the last-place Pirates.
 JT Brubaker (3-12) was tagged for five runs and seven hits over three innings before leaving with discomfort in his right lat muscle.
-He is day-to-day.
+He is day-to-day and expects to undergo an MRI.

+“It’s a weird feeling.
+Never really felt anything in that area, so it’s kind of hard to describe,” Brubaker said.

+Carrasco was playing catch in the outfield to get loose as more than a dozen other winners of the Roberto Clemente Award were introduced during a pregame ceremony.
+A leukemia survivor, Carrasco won the cherished prize in 2019 with Cleveland.

 Vogelbach got the Mets going in the first with a two-run double off Brubaker.

+The 35-year-old Carrasco mostly cruised and improved to 7-2 with a 2.12 ERA in his past 11 starts.
+He became the first 15-game winner for the Mets since Jacob deGrom in 2017.

-Coming off a four-game sweep in Cincinnati, the Pirates were outhit 10-4 and denied their first five-game winning streak since April 2019.
+Coming off a four-game sweep in Cincinnati, the Pirates began a stretch of six consecutive games in New York that includes two at Yankee Stadium next Tuesday and Wednesday.
+They struck out 16 times and got outhit 10-4 as they were denied their first five-game winning streak since April 2019.

 UP NEXT